Are you troubled by sore gums? These Natural Remedies for sore gums really do work and you can use things you likely

 Of course, though it’s nice to have natural remedies for gum aches around, avoiding getting swollen gums in the first place is the best way to go.
 And the way to do that is primarily to have a healthy mouth.

-Orawellness is a natural approach to great oral health.
+Orawellness is company with a natural approach to great oral health.
 I personally met Will Revak years ago and his passion for healthy living and for healthy mouths, was clearly evident.

 If you want to dig deeper into having a healthy mouth, this Free 5 Steps to a Healthy Mouth from Orawellness is a great place to start.

 Oil pulling is a GREAT way to have better oral hygiene.
 The oil attaches to the biofilm in the mouth as you do the swishing action, helping to remove the offensive bacteria before it can do its damage.

 My personal oil pulling experiment validated that it works!

 Another way to keep your mouth healthy is with an oral probiotic like this one.
 It’s a great way to keep your mouth populated with the “good guys” to keep the “bad guys” at bay.

 Sooo much is related to having healthy bacteria.
 Not just in the gut, but in the mouth as well!
 When you’re doing a lot to kill the bad bacteria, then putting some good bacteria in is important as well.